Smithsonian Tropical Research Institute: Facilities elsewhere in Panama

 STRI has laboratories in the town of Gamboa, which is abutted by Soberanía National Park, the Panama Canal and the Chagres River in central Panama.
 The Gamboa labs facilitate research on forest ecology, animal behavior, plant physiology, evolution and other disciplines.
 Adjacent to Soberanía, STRI has the 700-hectare Panama Canal Watershed Experiment, which studies multiple land-use practices to determine their impact on hydrology, carbon storage and potential for reforestation.

 STRI has two Caribbean marine laboratories.
 One is the small facility of Punta Galeta Marine Laboratory near the city of Colón, at the Caribbean entrance to the Panama Canal.
 The other is the Bocas del Toro Research Station, a modern marine laboratory on Isla Colón within one mile of downtown Bocas del Toro.
 The research station has a dock, dive locker and a fleet of small research vessels that provide access to mangrove, seagrass and coral reef ecosystems.

 The Fortuna Field Station provides access to montane forest in western Panama.

 STRI has a small field station is on the island of Coibita in Coiba National Park.
 The station provides access to the 500-km2 Coiba Island and extensive coral reef systems of the Eastern Tropical Pacific.

+Directors

+The following served an director of the Smithsonian Tropical Research Institute or its predecessors, the Barro Colorado Island Biological Laboratory and the Canal Zone Biological Area: